guscastles/pyth02/day04/homework-functions-BONUS-CHALLENGES.md

 ### Part 4.

-Add another optional argument, `error_on_fail`, which defaults to false, but when true will keep count of how many characters were replaced.
-If no characters were replaced at all, it should print an error message "Error: no  matches!" and return an empty string, instead of the original string.
+Add another optional argument, `error_on_fail`, which defaults to False, but when true will keep count of how many characters were replaced, and if no characters were replaced at all by the end of the string, it should print an error message "Error: no  matches!" and return an empty string, instead of the original string.

 ### Part 5.

 What would you need to do to have the function return BOTH the changed string AND the number of characters that were replaced?
-(Note: I do mean RETURN those values from the function, not print them).
+(Note: I do mean RETURN those values from the function, not just print them from inside the function).